 If you have excessive humidity, you’ll most likely have mold since all the other things it needs to thrive — food, air and suitable temperatures — are already available.
 How does this happen?
 Poor ductwork reduces moisture control, and many air conditioners are oversized, resulting in short cycles.
 When leaking ducts draw in even more moisture from a basement or crawl space, the already compromised moisture control can encourage mold growth.

-If you’re looking for ways improve poor indoor air quality, contact the pros at Sherlock Heating & Air Conditioning.
+If you’re looking for ways improve poor indoor air quality, contact the pros at Sherlock Plumbing Heating & Air.
 We solve HVAC problems in San Diego and surrounding areas.